oracle/oci-cloud-controller-manager/docs/getting-started.md

 Currently `oci-cloud-controller-manager` implements:
- - NodeController - updates nodes with cloud provider specific labels and addresses, also deletes Nodes from Kubernetes when the corosponding instance is deleted from the cloud-provider.
+ - NodeController - updates nodes with cloud provider specific labels and addresses, also deletes Nodes from Kubernetes when the corresponding instance is deleted from the cloud-provider.
  - ServiceController - responsible for creating load balancers when a Service of `type: LoadBalancer` is created in Kubernetes.